Most Cyclists Train Core Wrong

 Weight Selection

 Core exercises should never be ego lifts.
+I made this mistake early on, loading up the cable machine to impress absolutely nobody, and all I got was sore hip flexors and terrible form.
 Choose weights that allow perfect form for all reps.
 If you’re swinging or using momentum, reduce the weight.
 For anti-rotation exercises like the Pallof press, you should feel challenged but able to maintain a completely stable torso.

 Timing Around Rides